Free Robots.txt Checker & Tester

 What is a robots.txt checker?

-Enter your domain in the checker above and click Check Robots.txt.
-The tool fetches your live file, parses each User-agent block using the Google open-source robots.txt library, and tells you which crawlers are allowed or blocked on which paths.
-It flags unknown directives, conflicting Allow/Disallow rules, invalid wildcards, and confirms whether your Sitemap: line points to a valid XML sitemap.
+Enter your domain (or a specific URL) in the checker above and click Check Robots.txt.
+In under a second, the tool (1) fetches your live robots.txt file from /robots.txt, (2) parses every User-agent block through Google's open-source robots.txt library, and (3) returns a clear verdict for each crawler: allowed, blocked, or affected by a conflicting rule.
+Syntax errors, invalid wildcards, unknown directives, and missing Sitemap: declarations are flagged inline.
 In 2026, this matters beyond Google: Amazon, the New York Times, and Reddit now explicitly block GPTBot, ClaudeBot, Perplexity-User, and OAI-SearchBot.
-If you have no opinion on AI access, your robots.txt is making the decision for you by default.
+If you have no opinion on AI access, your robots.txt is making that decision for you by default — so test it.

 What is a robots.txt checker?

-Enter your domain in the checker above and click Check Robots.txt.
-The tool fetches your live file, parses each User-agent block using the Google open-source robots.txt library, and tells you which crawlers are allowed or blocked on which paths.
-It flags unknown directives, conflicting Allow/Disallow rules, invalid wildcards, and confirms whether your Sitemap: line points to a valid XML sitemap.
+Enter your domain (or a specific URL) in the checker above and click Check Robots.txt.
+In under a second, the tool (1) fetches your live robots.txt file from /robots.txt, (2) parses every User-agent block through Google's open-source robots.txt library, and (3) returns a clear verdict for each crawler: allowed, blocked, or affected by a conflicting rule.
+Syntax errors, invalid wildcards, unknown directives, and missing Sitemap: declarations are flagged inline.
 In 2026, this matters beyond Google: Amazon, the New York Times, and Reddit now explicitly block GPTBot, ClaudeBot, Perplexity-User, and OAI-SearchBot.
-If you have no opinion on AI access, your robots.txt is making the decision for you by default.
+If you have no opinion on AI access, your robots.txt is making that decision for you by default — so test it.

 Use cases for the robots.txt checker